 People use these two words interchangeably.
 They are not the same thing.

-That is what protects you.
+That is the difference that protects you.

 Documents Needed for Mortgage Pre-Approval